Attendance Policy 8116

 Verification of Compliance (Driver’s Education Eligibility)

 The Academy will issue Verification of Compliance (VOC) forms for driver’s education eligibility only to students maintaining satisfactory attendance and academic progress.
-Generally, students with more than seven (7) unexcused absences in two or more classes during a semester will be considered ineligible until attendance improves.
+Six (6) or more unexcused absences in two or more classes during a trimester will be considered ineligible until attendance improves.

 Arrival & Departure